Build log: Digi stilts

 They’ve gotten a couple QoL updates based on my first experiences, they’re either noted throughout the document, and again described at the end.
 Read through the entire thing if you want to do your own, because some are quite necessary.

-These stilts are mostly for posing/standing still, unlike full leg stilts from weta/digilegs.
+These stilts are mostly for posing/standing still, unlike full leg stilts with thigh support from weta/digilegs.
 It works better for bigger costumes made for photography and unassisted wearing for a longer time.
 So the weight balance, stamina and stability are the focus, not running/movement.
-Though you can move and jump on them.
+Center of gravity is supported both when crouching (front ground contact of the stilts) and relaxed upwards stance (back ground-contact point of the stilts).

 For these stilts I used the following tools: